Sleitnick/LuaOption/README.md

 # Lua Option

 Options are useful for handling `nil`-value cases.
 Any time that an operation might return `nil`, it is useful to instead return an Option, which will indicate that the value might be `nil`, and should be explicitly checked before using the value.
-This will help prevent common bugs cause by `nil` values that can fail silently.
+This will help prevent common bugs caused by `nil` values that can fail silently.

 Inspired by Rust's [Option](https://doc.rust-lang.org/std/option/) module.